What is ADA compliance? What does ADA compliance mean for websites?

 Even if ADA compliance doesn’t apply to you, it’s still important to create a site that everyone can use.

-What happens if you aren’t ADA compliant?
+What happens if your website isn’t ADA compliant?

 Unfortunately, however, if your website isn’t ADA accessible, you are liable.